armory/docs-cdaas/content/en/get-started/lambda/index.md

 ## Clean up

-1. Delete the deployed Lambda functions from each region.
+1. Delete the deployed AWS Lambda functions from each region.
-1. Delete the Lambda zip files from each S3 bucket.
+1. Delete the AWS Lambda zip files from each S3 bucket.
 Delete each S3 bucket.
 1. Delete the CloudFormation Stack.
 This also deletes the associated IAM Role.